wmbusmeters/wmbusmeters/README.md

 If you are using rtl_sdr/rtl_wmbus and you want to stop the daemon, do `sudo stop wmbusmeters@-dev-rtlsdr_3.server` followed by `sudo killall -9 rtl_sdr`.

-## How to receive telegrams over longer distances.
+## How to receive telegrams over longer distances

 I only have personal experience of the im871a,amb8465 and an rtlsdr compatible dongle.
 The commercial dongles (im871a,amb8464) receive